 Loading a Single PDF

 PyMuPDFLoader reads a PDF file and returns one Document per page.
-The metadata dict includes source path, page number, total pages, format, author, creation date, and more.
+The metadata dict includes the source path, page number, total pages, format, author, creation date, and more.

 from dotenv import load_dotenv